Bizzaro/x230-osx/README.md

 --------------------------------------------------------------------------------------------
 ### Post-install
 1. Install Clover v2.3K R3320 UEFI .pkg - different version is OK, but must be UEFI.
+2. Config.plist can be shared if you wish, personal preferences, except injections.
-2. Patch your own DSDT's using guide on tonymacx86 from RehabMan, every system needs custom DSDT, no exceptions.
+3. Patch your own DSDT's using guide on tonymacx86 from RehabMan, every system needs custom DSDT, no exceptions.
-3. Patch your own SSDT's, you could use the same if CPU models are identical.
+4. Patch your own SSDT's, you could use the same if CPU models are identical.
-4. Put SSDT.aml and DSDT.aml inside ACPI folder, patched, in EFI partition of drive.
+5. Put SSDT.aml and DSDT.aml inside ACPI folder, patched, in EFI partition of drive.